TRAP/NEUTER/RETURN

 - A colony ( group of cats living outside together) is identified and targeted.

-- The cats in the colony are trapped utilizing a humane, live-release trap which should be at least 9" wide and 26-36" long.
+- The cats in the colony are trapped utilizing a humane, live-release trap.

 - We rent traps for a $60 cash deposit, which you get back when the trap is returned.
 We can waive the rental fee in financial hardship situations.